Computer-Assisted Proofs for Geometric Optimization: From Crystallization to Carbon Nanotubes: Carbon Nanotube Geometries

-with integers \( n, m \).
-The resulting nanotube is said to have chirality \((n, m)\).
-Due to the hexagonal lattice symmetry, we restrict our study to chiralities of the form \( (n,m) \) with \( 0 < |m| < n \).
 Two chiralities stand out: Armchair nanotubes \((n, n)\) have a perfectly symmetric structure along their circumference, where the carbon-carbon bonds form a continuous chain resembling the armrests of a chair.
 Zigzag nanotubes (\(n, 0\)) feature carbon atoms aligned in straight rows along the tube's circumference, forming a repeating zigzag pattern along the edge.
-All other nanotubes \((n, m)\) with \(0 < |m| < n\), merely called chiral, exhibit a helical arrangement of atoms, breaking mirror symmetry and resulting in a more complex structure.
+All other nanotubes \((n, m)\) with \(0 < |m| < n\), called chiral, exhibit a helical arrangement of atoms, breaking mirror symmetry and resulting in a more complex structure.

+To describe a nanotube mathematically, we model each atom as a point atom in three-dimensional space.
+Interactions between atoms are represented by an \emph{interatomic potential}, which gives us a model for the total energy of the system as a function of the atomic positions.
+This potential can be obtained from quantum mechanical calculations or from experimental data.
+In practice, analytic approximations of this potential are used to model the interatomic forces.

-We now examine a scenario in which the energy function \eqref{eq:energy} remains fixed while the connectivity of the atoms is altered, modifying the geometry of the structures.
+The geometry of a carbon structure is then obtained by minimizing an analytic total potential energy with respect to the atomic positions.
+This procedure is computational, since it requires handling a nonlinear energy function in a high-dimensional configuration space.
+The study of simulations produced by such minimization fits directly into the rigorous geometry optimization framework presented in \Cref{section:CAPs}.
+We now examine a scenario in which the potential energy function remains fixed while we modify the geometry of the structures.
 In this context, we investigate the structural differences that can be rigorously observed when varying the chirality or cap configuration while employing the same interatomic potential.

-To this end we employ the energy $\Eharmonic$ from \eqref{eq:energy_harmonic} with harmonic two-atom and three-atom interaction potential, where for the modelling of carbon atoms we use the parameters \( k_{b} = 469 \) kcal/mol/\AA\(^2\), \( r_0 = 1.44 \) \AA, \( k_{\theta} = 63 \), and \( \theta_0 = 2\pi/3 \), taken from \cite{SaitoBook, Weiner1986}.
-Let us recall again that our approach applies to any interaction potential and the above choice represents just an example.
+For now, we focus on interactions that arise from atomic bonding.
+This is particularly relevant for materials like carbon nanotubes and graphene, where bond lengths and angles play an important role in determining structural and electronic properties.
+To this end we employ the energy $\Eharmonic$ from \eqref{eq:energy_harmonic} with harmonic two-atom and three-atom interaction potentials,